Search

 1 tablespoon dark soy sauce

-1 tablespoon yellow wine (Huang Jiu) (Could be replaced with other cooking wine)
+1 tablespoon yellow wine (Huang Jiu, or any cooking wine)

-1 1/2 tablespoons Chinkiang vinegar (Xiang Cu) (Could be replaced with other black vinegar)
+1 1/2 tablespoons Chinkiang vinegar (or other Chinese black vinegar)

 1 tablespoon red chili oil